wp-plugins/comprehensive-google-map-plugin/readme.txt

 8. Direction panel
 9. Markers info window with the direction and street view
 10. Street view in the marker's infer window
+11. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==

+= 6.0.2 =
+* Enhancement: When choosing marker geo mashup, user can now select what to display in the info bubble of the markers: Geo address or title and link to the marker's blog post (Check the screenshots)
+* Enhancement: Zoom on mouse wheel scroll added as a config option
+* Enhancement: Documentation refinement
+* Enhancement: Making sure that Google API and plugin scripts only loaded if widgets and/or short codes are active
+* Enhancement: Added notifications for users to let them know whether they: (a) have specified un-parsable by Google map locations or (b) have not provided locations at all
+* Bug (unreported): When one of the provided locations was un-parsable by Google, the map was stopping from generation.

 = 6.0.1 =
 * Enhancement: Disabled zooming on mouse scroll